LetsPlayNow/LetsPlayNow.github.io/cv.en.md

   "Machine Leaning And Data Analysis на Coursera"
   + **chatterbot, gTTS, SpeechRecognition**
   I used these modules to write linguistic AI for robot (check projects section)
+  + **tensorflow**
+  Experimenting with neural networks.
+  Most of my knowledge about NN I got from this online course [ud730](https://classroom.udacity.com/courses/ud730).

 + **Ruby 2.2.4**
   + **Rails 4.2.0**